OpenDroneMap/ClusterODM/docs/aws.md

 This provider supports requesting [EC2 spot instances](https://aws.amazon.com/ec2/spot/).
 Spot instances can save up to 90% of costs compared to normal on-demand instance costs which makes AWS very competitive with other cloud providers.
 Spot instances are reliable enough for long-running ODM jobs if the spot bid price is set high enough.
 It's common to request a bid price the same as the on-demand instance cost - you'll always pay the current market price, not your bid price.
-Must set 'spotFleet' to false.

-## Using Spot Fleets

-Fleet configuation files allow you to increase the chance your spot request will be fulfilled in a timely manner.
-Refer to the AWS docs for a walkthrough on file generation (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet.html) & (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/spot-fleet-examples.html).
-Add your spot fleet config paths to 'spotFleetConfigMapping' for each image range (you may use the same file for multiple ranges).
-Must set 'spot' to false.

 ## Configuration File
 ```json